geheur/weapon-charges/README.md

 Estimates how many charges your weapons have left.

 Currently Tracked are:
 - Toxic Blowpipe
+- Warped sceptre
 - Iban's Staff
 - Tridents
+- Sanguinesti Staff
+- Tumeken's shadow
 - Crystal Halberd
 - Crystal Bow
 - Crystal Armor
 - Bow of Faerdhinen
+- Blade of saeldor
 - Tome of Fire / Water
 - Arclight
 - Craws Bow
 - Viggora's Chainmace
 - Thammaron's Sceptre
 - Tentacle Whip
+- Serpentine Helm (and Tanzanite / Magma Variants)
+- Venator bow
+- Blood fury
 - Scythe of Vitur
- - Sanguinesti Staff
- - Serpentine Helm (and Tanzanite / Magma Variants)

 Some are better tracked than others, and many are untested because I don't have these weapons.